Why is this medicine prescribed?

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking tolterodine.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), or if you have or have ever had bladder problems, stomach or bowel problems including problems with constipation, myasthenia gravis (a disorder of the nervous system that causes muscle weakness), or kidney or liver disease..
+- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause an irregular heartbeat, fainting, or sudden death). or if you have or have ever had bladder problems, stomach or bowel problems, like constipation, myasthenia gravis (a nerve problem that makes muscles weak), or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking tolterodine, call your doctor.

-- you should know that tolterodine may make you dizzy or drowsy, or cause blurred vision or other vision problems.
+- you should know that tolterodine may make you dizzy, drowsy, or cause blurry vision.
 Do not drive a car or operate machinery until you know how this medication affects you.

 What should I do if I forget to take a dose?